ahkohd/tauri-awesome-rpc/README.md

 Then, on the frontend:

 - Use your Tauri `invoke` method as usual.
-- Use `AwesomeEvent` to listen to the events emitted using `AwesomeEmit` from the Rust backend.
+- Use `window.AwesomeEvent` to listen to the events emitted using `AwesomeEmit` from the Rust backend.

 ```html
 <html>